livecycle/preevy/site/docs/intro/under-the-hood.md

 - Storing & accessing profile data. (settings, keys, etc...)
 - Setting up a VM with Docker tooling.
 - Syncing Compose source code and local volumes.
-- Running the application and installing daemon for connecting to the tunneling service.
+- Running the application and installing the daemon for connecting to the tunneling service.

 For usage examples, you can go over the [CLI reference](/cli-reference)

 #### [Tunnel server](https://github.com/livecycle/preevy/tree/main/packages/tunnel-server)

-The tunnel server is a node.js based server responsible for exposing friendly HTTPS URLs for the Compose services.
+The tunnel server is a node.js-based server responsible for exposing friendly HTTPS URLs for the Compose services.
 A free public instance is hosted on `livecycle.run`, and it can be self-hosted as well.

 Read more about it: [Tunnel server](/tunnel-server)